verrazzano/docs/content/en/docs/applications/workloads/coherence/coherence.md

 A Verrazzano application can contain any number of Coherence component workloads, where each workload is a standalone Coherence cluster, independent from other Coherence clusters in the application.

-Verrazzano uses the standard Coherence operator to provision and manage clusters, as documented at [Coherence Operator](https://oracle.github.io/coherence-operator/docs/latest).
-The Coherence operator uses a CRD, coherence.oracle.com (Coherence resource), to represent a Coherence cluster.
+Verrazzano uses the standard Coherence Operator to provision and manage clusters, as documented at [Coherence Operator](https://oracle.github.io/coherence-operator/docs/latest).
+The Coherence Operator uses a CRD, coherence.oracle.com (Coherence resource), to represent a Coherence cluster.
 When a Verrazzano application with Coherence is provisioned, Verrazzano configures the default logging and metrics for the Coherence cluster.
 Logs are sent to OpenSearch and metrics to Prometheus.
 You can view this telemetry data using the OpenSearch Dashboards and Grafana consoles.

 ## OAM Component